Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 of a user agreement.
 An agency may define additional annual training or refresher requirements to ensure the protection of the individually issued private key.
 The user must sign an agreement to obtain a delegated digital signature certificate.

+{% include alert-info.html content="Your PKI issuer may have a separate delegated digital signature certificate user agreement form that conveys the PKI-related security stipulations the certificate recipient may be required to sign before issuance.
+This form is distinct from an agency level user agreement." %}

 ### Issuance Request